KirstenD/bubbleNimblePy/README.md

-MayaPy
+BubblyPy
 ======

-A framework for the class CIS 410/510 Graphical Programming in Python; K.A.
-Stevens, instructor
+K.A.
+Stevens, instructor MayaPy inital framework to work with bubbles.